austinsamsel/rails-cuke-todo/README.md

 Let's update the home page view with some logic that determines if the task is marked as completed, and if it is, to add the class, "completed"

+	#app/views/tasks/home.html.erb

 	<li class="<%= task.completed == true ? "completed" : "" %>"><%= task.name %> • <%= link_to 'Edit', edit_task_path(task) %></li>

-You may want to move this logic out into a helper method, but for now, this will adequeately accomplish what we want.
+You may want to move this logic out into a helper method, but for now, this will adequately accomplish what we want.

 Then let's add a new CSS file:

 	$ touch app/assets/stylesheets/tasks.css

 And add the code:

+	#app/assets/stylesheets/tasks.css

 	li.completed{
 	  text-decoration: line-through;